Virtual Heritage Fair Process

 No, but the student needs to do good research and be respectful in their display and presentation.
 (In such cases, students should avoid costumes.)
 They must be mindful that members of whichever cultural group they are depicting may be among the other students, judges, online viewers, etc..

-If the student participates in an aspect of a cultural group that they are not part of (such as dance), wearing a uniform, costume, or regalia that they have earned in this capacity is entirely acceptable.
+If the student participates in an aspect of a cultural group (such as dance), wearing a uniform, costume, or regalia that they have earned in this capacity is entirely acceptable.

 Please avoid the following:

-- Black-/yellow-/red-face makeup; [painting one’s face to look dirty to portray a miner, a railroad worker, a disaster victim, etc. is acceptable]
+• Black-/yellow-/red-face makeup; [painting one’s face to look dirty to portray a miner, a railroad worker, a disaster victim, etc. is acceptable, as is painting one's face to look like a clown or mime]

-- Content expressing overt, non-historical racism, sexism, anti-LGBTQ+ views, etc.
+• Content expressing overt, non-historical racism, sexism, anti-2SLGBTQ+ views, etc.

-- Links to content (i.e. websites) expressing overt, non-historical racism, sexism, anti-LGBTQ+ views, etc.
+• Links to content (i.e. websites) expressing overt, non-historical racism, sexism, anti-2SLGBTQ+ views, etc.

 Yes!
 As long as it is an original creation by the student, having a game or quiz could be fun for judges and viewers.
 If a student wants to create a game as the main vehicle of their presentation, it may best fit in the Creative Presentation category.